cristiandonosoc/cristiandonosoc.github.io/content/posts/cpp/x_macros.md

 // Entity.cpp

 const char* ToString(EEntityType entity_type) {
-    // Define the X macro that will generate the case of the enu,
+    // Define the X macro that will generate the case of the enum,
 #define X(ENUM_NAME, ...) case EEntityType::ENUM_NAME: return #ENUM_NAME;

     // Call it as part of a switch case.